Skip to main content

 Mozart And The British Invasion

-Aleister Crowley And The British Invasion Part Two, we examined the connect between Mr. Crowley and many British rock groups such as Led Zepelin and The Beatles who were, if not followers, certainly were familiar with his writings.
+Aleister Crowley And The British Invasion Part Two, we examined the connect between Mr. Crowley and many British rock groups such as Led Zeppelin and The Beatles who were, if not followers, certainly familiar with his writings.

 We showed how Mr. Crowley was involved with revealing the inner teachings of the Masons, which had traditionally been kept a secret.